Many or all companies we feature compensate us. Compensation and editorial

 • Credit score: A good credit score is essential to get a larger HELOC or one with a higher CLTV.
 Lenders use your credit score to assess your creditworthiness and the risk associated with your loan.
 Besides a larger loan and higher CLTV, a higher credit score often results in a better interest rate.

-• Borrower’s income: Your income is a key factor in how much you can borrow.
-Lenders want to know that you have a stable source of income.
+• Borrower’s income: Your income is a crucial factor in how much you can borrow.
+Lenders want to know you have a stable source of income.
 You’ll need to provide your lender with income and job history details, including historical tax returns and pay stubs.

-• Debt-to-income (DTI) ratio: Lenders want to ensure you can comfortably repay the HELOC and your existing debts.
-The DTI is a measure of how easily your debts can be repaid.
-A lower DTI is generally better, with lenders commonly capping DTIs at 43%.
+• Debt-to-income ratio (DTI): Lenders want to ensure you can repay the HELOC and your current debts.
+DTI helps measure how easily you can repay your debts.
+A lower DTI is generally better, with many lenders capping DTIs at 43%.

 • Interest rates: If interest rates are high, you might be approved for a smaller HELOC because the monthly payments will be higher (and vice versa).
-The lower your DTI, the easier it will be to get approved for a HELOC in a rising interest rate environment.
+The lower your DTI, the easier it is to get approved for a HELOC in a rising interest rate environment.

-• Loan purpose: Some lenders may be more lenient if you plan to use the funds for home improvements because it can enhance the property’s value.
+• Loan purpose: Some lenders may be more lenient if you plan to use the funds for home improvements, which can enhance the property’s value.

 • Property location: Lenders may be more willing to offer larger HELOCs in areas with strong property values and low foreclosure rates.
 Conversely, you may be approved for a smaller HELOC in areas with declining property values or higher economic risks.